Landed cost

 Landed cost calculations are based on this tariffCode

-of its physical items[]
+of its items[]

 , excluding shippingChoice.amount